 By using language metrics to reduce measurement uncertainty, the results demonstrate the value of numerous criteria in decision making.
 The suggested approach also offers a framework for lowering information capture imprecision [18].
 A novel approach to prioritization that is intended for practical use is presented in this study.
-It incorporates a variety of choice criteria, and empirical research shows that it works well, particularly when handling language measurements and measurement uncertainty.
-Furthermore, this research identifies possible information collection flaws in the suggested strategy and offers repair instructions [19].
+In this article, Ramancha evaluates Software-Defined Networking (SDN) for traffic engineering in data center environments using the MOORA method.
+The work offers a robust performance assessment model for dynamic routing and load balancing strategies, contributing to enhanced data center optimization and reliability [19].
 To determine how similar two probability distributions are, a thorough analysis of the relative entropy determined by a particular technique is carried out.
 Using the TOPSIS approach, this assessment aids in determining the current state of the air quality.

 An example is then provided to demonstrate the efficacy of the suggested method.
 In addition to clearly stating the state of the air quality, the approach offers insightful information that is crucial for administrative decision-making in the management of air pollution.
 The results demonstrate how useful this strategy is in real-world situations [20].
 Mechanical equipment is getting more complicated as manufacturing rises.
 Cutting-edge defect diagnosis technology is necessary to guarantee their effectiveness and safety.
 Anticipating equipment failures, determining their underlying causes, and putting preventive measures and recommendations into place to lessen or avoid possible mishaps are crucial steps in this process [21].
-Additionally, prior models have overlooked crucial elements and have not adequately taken assessors' uncertainty into account.